 Show Trial: “a trial organized by a government in order to have an effect on public opinion and reduce political opposition. “

-My single year as organizer and advocate does not make me an “authority” on the Pollard Affair, but it did put me in contact with key Israelis directly involved in his espionage; with his American lawyers involved in the case (both the Hibeys and Dershowitz); and with politicians interested or involved, on both sides of the ocean.
-So expert or no I was provided a vantage point not available through the press alone.
+My single year as organizer and advocate does not make me an “authority” on the Pollard Affair, but it did put me in contact with key Israelis directly involved in his espionage; with lawyers involved in the case; and with politicians interested or involved, on both sides of the Atlantic.
+So expert or no I was provided a vantage point not available through the press.

-For the record, my agreeing to assist Jonathan was not motivated by doubts regarding guilt or innocence: Jonathan had long-since admitted guilt.
-My acceptance was based on moral grounds, my conviction that Pollard was a victim of political arrogance, U.S. bureaucratic anti-Israel bias and judicial misconduct expressed through a high profile show trial at the behest of members of the Reagan Administration.
-I had been aware of the “coincidence” of the unraveling Iran-Contra fiasco and the high-profile arrest, trial and conviction of Jonathan and Anne Pollard.
-I was convinced at the time, and more so with the passage of the years, that the sole purpose of the Pollard Affair was to save administration figures at the highest levels from the fate which they arranged for Anne and Jonathan Pollard.
+For the record, my agreeing to assist Jonathan was not motivated by doubts regarding guilt or innocence: he had long-since admitted guilt.
+My acceptance was based on moral grounds, my conviction that Pollard was a victim of political arrogance, U.S. bureaucratic anti-Israel bias and judicial misconduct.
+The primary purpose of the Pollard Affair was to save administration figures at the highest levels from the fate which to which they set up Anne and Jonathan Pollard.

 Some of these issues are discussed below, others may be found in my earlier writings hyperlinked at the bottom.

 Pro-Contra propaganda by the US Office of Public Diplomacy, (Wikipedia)